 - Regular Bat: Hank Aaron, Rocky Colavito, Harmon Killebrew, Mickey Mantle, Duke Snider and Ted Williams

-The existence of packaging variations have also been found through the years.
-The first is a cardboard box that showed a baseball action scene.
-It had the player's name and facsimile autograph or photograph on the all six sides.
+The existence of packaging variations has also been found through the years.
+The first is a cardboard box that shows a baseball action scene.
+It had the player's name and facsimile autograph or photograph on all six sides.
 It appears that some boxes were used to ship other players and may appear with no name, photograph, autograph or decal where the printed autograph and name should be.

 The second type of box was a plain white box with dark blue and red lettering and a drawing of a baseball player on the front.
 The front panel had perforations and could be detached to "display" the player inside behind a cellophane shield.
 As a result, this packaging is appropriately referred to as a display box.

 As mentioned previously, the figures came with a circular red tag.
 The tags had white lettering with the player's facsimile autograph and nickname.
 The tags were only included with figures packaged in the first type of box detailed above.
 The tags have a string that would have been used to hang around the neck of the statue.
 The strings themselves came in either a bright red or tan color.
 Figures of Roger Maris are suspected to have never been packaged in a display box as tags of the player that broke Babe Ruth's single-season home run record have never been found.

 In 1963, the start of many changes in ownership began to take place including those with horrific endings.
 That year, production came to an abrupt end when Revlon Cosmetics purchased the company.
 Scheduled for release that year were figures of Casey Stengal and Jim Gentile.
 However, the change in ownership forever doomed those figures to be "the ones that never were."